B.S. University of Virginia, 2008M.S. University of Massachusetts, 2010Ph.D. University of Massachusetts, 2013

 Best Poster Award; 16th International Conference on Artificial Intelligence in Education2013

-“Design Frameworks for Experiential Educational Games”.
-International Journal of Serious Games (2017).
-(In Editing) Nicholas Lytle*, Mark Floryan, David Amin*.
+"Experience, Experiment, Evaluate: A Framework for Assessing Experiential Games".
+International Journal of Serious Games 4.1 (2017): 15-30.
+Nicholas Lytle*, Mark Floryan, David Amin*.

 “Achievement Unlocked: Investigating Which Gamification Elements Motivate Students”.
 123rd Annual ASEE Conference and Exposition.
 New Orleans, LA (2015).
 Mark Sherriff, Mark Floryan, David Wert*.